 While stocks last.

-We’re giving away up to 200 free Bride To Be goody bags, filled with glossy magazines, treats from Brides Up North, exclusive offers and some little pressies from our sponsors John Lewis and Love Hearts.
-As demand is high, to pick up your VIP bag all you need to do is pre-register using the form below.
+We’re giving away up to 250 free Bride To Be welcome bags this weekend at Hardwick Hall Hotel, filled with glossy magazines, treats from Brides Up North and some little pressies from our sponsors.
+As demand is high, to pick up your welcome bag and gain access to the event free of charge, all you need to do is pre-register using the form below.

 While stocks last.